insidersec/insider/README.md

 Usage of insider:
   -force
-    	Do not overwrite over the results folder -no-banner
+    	Overwrite the results directory.
+Insider does not overwrite the results directory by default - Optional -no-banner
-    	Skips the banner printing (Useful for CI/Docker environments) -no-html
+    	Skips the banner printing (Useful for CI/Docker environments) - Optional -no-html
-    	Skips the report generation in the HTML format -no-json
+    	Skips the report generation in the HTML format - Optional -no-json
-    	Skips the report generation in the JSON format -target string
+    	Skips the report generation in the JSON format - Optional -target string
-    	Specify where to look for files to run the specific ruleset -tech string
+    	Specify where to look for files to run the specific ruleset -target <folder>
+        -target <myprojectfolder>
+  -tech string
     	Specify which technology ruleset to load.
-(Valid values are: android, ios, csharp, javascript)
+(Valid values are: android, ios, csharp, javascript) -tech javascript
+        -tech csharp
 ````

 ## Example